FabricioLince/BehaviourEsolang/README.md

 - Concatenation `+`
   - Concatenate the lhs STRING with the string representation of the rhs value.
 - Subtraction `-`
-  - Remove the first occurence of rhs from lhs
+  - When used with another STRING value, remove the first occurence of rhs from lhs;
+  - When used with a NUMBER value, remove the character on the index from the string.
 - Multiplication `*`
   - When used with a NUMBER value, repeat the STRING value that number of times;
-  - When used with a NODE value, executes the NODE for each character of the STRING, passing said character as argument each time, evaluates to a LIST with all the results except when said result is NIL (so it can be used as a filter).
+  - When used with a NODE value, executes the NODE for each character of the STRING, passing said character as argument each time, evaluates to a LIST with all the results.
 - Division `/`
   - When used with a NUMBER value, clips the string to a string with atmost the number of characters, if rhs > 0 gets the first rhs characters, if rhs < 0 gets the last rhs characters;
   - When used with a STRING value, splits lhs by rhs, evaluates to a LIST with the resulting items;